szilard/benchm-ml/README.md

 e.g. 10 trees for *n* = 1M or e.g. 1 tree for
 *n* = 10M (although in these cases Spark was still very slow).
 Also, reading the data is more than one line of code and Spark does not provide a one-hot encoder for the categorical data (therefore I used R for that).
+I also tried to provide the categorical variables encoded simply as integers and passing the `categoricalFeaturesInfo` parameter, but that made training even slower.
 Finally, note again the low prediction accuracy vs the other methods (even with the highest value allowed for the maximal depth of trees).